 Who am I?

-I’m Nina, a 36-year-old mom to three boys—a six-year-old and three-year-old twins.
+I’m Nina, a mom to three boys, including twins.
 I’ve been happily married to my husband for seven years.
 I’m a Southern Cali girl, hence the references to beautiful weather and unbelievable traffic (they’re all true).
 I hold a bachelor’s degree in graphic design.
 And I cook almost every night—and actually like it.

 I also wrote books and courses about parenting, twins and helping children learn.
 Scroll to the top and click ‘shop’ to see my latest projects!